technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 10/Lab 10 - Design a Flow to Generate Username and Password.md

+---
+lab:
+  title: Lab 10 - Design a flow to generate username and password​
+  description: '+++Hello, %UserInput%, your username is: %SubText%%TextWithNewCase2% Your temporary password is: %RandomText%+++'
+  duration: 20 minutes
+  level: 100
+  islab: true
+---

 # **Lab 10 - Design a flow to generate username and password**​

 **Objective:** The objective of this lab is to create and test a Power